 We can choose the way we live.
 Meditations, by stoic philosopher Marcus Aurelius is a journal of observations and life instructions to himself that pierces through theoretical philosophical discourse into the heart of what philosophy can offer us: a different way of life.
 The choice of a way of life is open to all people- it is a real option that can enrich and inform our everyday experience of the world and of ourselves.
 This is the perspective we call wisdom- for Aurelius, philosophy is merely a preparatory exercise for wisdom.
 Gathering together around Meditations will allow us to apply Stoic philosophy to the dilemmas we face in life, and therby transform his philosophy into something resembling a wisdom of the everyday.

 IDIO is a contemporary art gallery and performance space located between iron and auto workshops in East Williamsburg, Brooklyn.
 The 100-year-old space was once a horse barn, a muralist headquarters and a rave dungeon.
-Originally founded as Idiosyncrasy in 2013 by Mary-Evelyn Pritchard, the gallery was re-opened by Montana Simone as Idio in 2015.
 The space aims to foster iconoclastic arts, challenging thought and the experience of freedom in a time of consumerist conformity.